 This is one of our most popular cakes ever – Lemon-Blueberry Cake

-Since I started the “Cake of the Month” back in January, I’ve started to learn a thing or two about baking a cake.
+Since I started baking, too many years ago to mention, I’ve started to learn a thing or two about baking a cake.
 While not as pesky as a pie, there are a few things that help guarantee a better result.

 ONE – While you can use all-purpose flour when baking a cake, cake flour really does make a difference.
 Cake flour is more finely milled and typically bleached with a lower content of gluten-producing proteins than all-purpose.
 Baked goods from cake flour have a fine, soft texture – very tender.